hubplanner/API/Sections/custom-fields.md

 ###### Other way to add (update and delete) choices

 You can add choices using `Update` functionality.
-Get custom field using `Search` or `Get`, add new custom fields to `choices` array and save whole custom field object making `Update` request.
+Get custom field using `Search` or `Get`, add new choices to `choices` array and save whole custom field object making `Update` request.

 Do the same, if you need to update or remove some choices.
 Just update or remove existing object from "choices" array and save whole custom field object making `Update` request.